|Nutritional Guidelines (per serving)|

 Slowly add the soy milk, stirring constantly.
 Stir in the nutritional yeast, then cook over low heat just until the mixture thickens.

-In a separate pan, using a vegetable steamer, steam the broccoli florets and the sliced carrots just until barely tender, then add them to the white sauce along with the mushrooms and thawed frozen peas.
-Add salt and pepper to taste, then cook over low heat just until fully heated through, stirring often.
+Add the steamed vegetables to the white sauce along with the mushrooms and thawed peas.
+Add salt and pepper to taste, then cook over low heat until fully heated through, stirring often.

-Cook the angel hair pasta according to package directions, then serve the pasta primavera sauce over the prepared pasta.
+Cook the angel hair pasta according to package directions.